OpenBookPrices/openbookprices-api/README.md

 ### vendor

-The OpenBookPrices code for the vendor.
-This is lowercase and is made up of letters, numbers and dashes (`-`).
+Details about the vendor, including their OpenBookPrices code (which is lowercase and is made up of letters, numbers and dashes (`-`)), the name and their main homepage address.

 ### preConversionCurrency